A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

 We now consider a binary 1:1 salt.
-We add up Eq.~\eqref{eq_ED_1} for anions and cations, assume steady-state, thus the term $\partial c_i/ \partial t$ is zero, and consider that at each position \textit{z} we have electroneutrality, i.e., $c_+ \! = \! c_-$, and from now onward we use $c_j$ for the salt concentration, i.e., $c_j \! = \! c_{+,j} \! = \! c_{-,j}$ which is \textit{z}-dependent, and different between the c- and the d-channels (the two channels are referred to by index \textit{j}).
+We add up Eq.~\eqref{eq_ED_1} for anions and cations, assume steady-state, thus the term $\partial c_i/ \partial t$ is zero, and consider that at each position \textit{z} we have electroneutrality, i.e., $c_+ \! = \! c_-$, and from now onward we use $c$ for the salt concentration, i.e., $c \! = \! c_{+} \! = \! c_{-}$ which is \textit{z}-dependent, and different between the c- and the d-channels.
 Thus we add up Eq.~\eqref{eq_ED_1} for the two ions, and then divide by 2.
-The summation of the four fluxes $J_{i,\text{IEM}}$ is twice the total salt flux, $J\s{salt}$, which is the flux of salt from d- to c-channels, per unit area of one membrane, as a summation of the two membranes together.
+The summation of the four fluxes $J_{\text{IEM},i}$ is twice the total salt flux, $J\s{salt}$, which is the flux of salt from d- to c-channels, per unit area of one membrane.
 We then arrive at